-This is mostly thanks to the large student population that attend the city’s university.
+This is mostly thanks to the large student population that attends the city’s university.

-If you are thinking of renting a property in the city, there are currently 1,264 properties available.
+If you are thinking of renting a property in the city, there are currently 596 properties available to rent.

-Living in Portsmouth ensures that residents have a great choice of rental properties.
+Moving to Portsmouth ensures that locals have an excellent choice of rental properties.

 Travelling by Rail